seamplex/wasora/doc/reference-manual.md

 ###  elements

 > Number of total elements of the unstructured grid.
-This number include those surface elements that belong to boundary physical entities.
+This number include those surface elements that belong to boundary physical groups.